Newspaper Extracts - Thoralby

 WANTED immediately, a middle-aged person to do Household work for two and to Teach in a Girls's School a plain English Education.
 Apply Mr. Milner, Thoralby, Bedale, Yorkshire.

-[Henry Milner can be viewed in the 1861 census for Thoralby].
+[Henry Milner, occupation, teacher at day school, can be viewed in the 1861 census for Thoralby].

 York Herald – 3rd November, 1866